 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

-Prerequisite: Completion of third semester courses or approval of program chair.
+Clinical education is an unpaid learning experience.
+Prerequisite: Completion of first semester transition courses or approval of program chair.

-Corequisite courses for this course are: RNSG 1443
+Corequisite courses for this course are: RNSG 1341 and RNSG 1443